allenmackley/Notes-Examples-Snippets/js/node/README.md

 * Big data
 * Apps with heavy IO

 We don't need to disqualify PHP, however, because non-blocking I/O can be performed with ReactPHP.
 In my opinion, however, why use PHP for non-blocking I/O when it can also be done with Javascript - a language originally designed for it - thereby using one language for full-stack development instead of two?
-NodeJS is also be more likely to lead developers into using asynchronous design patterns because it's a part of its very nature.
-NPM is also the largest package library in the world.
+NodeJS is also more likely to lead developers into using asynchronous design patterns because it's a part of its very nature.
+NPM is also the largest package repository in the world.
 Most of those packages most likely use non-blocking I/O, but can the same be said for most current PHP packages?